GioF71/tidal-connect/README.md

 Date|Comment
 :---|:---
-2024-02-22|Add support for software volume 2024-02-22|Add support for configuration self-test using a generated tone 2024-02-17|Add support for newer variables in configure.sh, see [#108](https://github.com/GioF71/tidal-connect/issues/108)
+2024-03-03|Fix software volume, avoid device which only contain Master (see #136) 2024-02-22|Add support for software volume 2024-02-22|Add support for configuration self-test using a generated tone 2024-02-17|Add support for newer variables in configure.sh, see [#108](https://github.com/GioF71/tidal-connect/issues/108)